Style Tips We Learned From Meghan Markle’s Royal Appearances

 When it comes to her wardrobe, Meghan Markle knows a thing or two about how to dress like a royal and stay true to her personal style.
 She prefers pieces that are trendy, yet sophisticated — i.e., queen-approved — and doesn’t rely on bright colors or patterns to make a bold statement.
-Instead, the royal-to-be relies on simple fabrics and neutral colors to create a lasting impression.
+Instead, she relies on simple fabrics and neutral colors to create a lasting impression.

 1. Know what works

 As the newest member of the royal family, Meghan Markle has to wear a hat to all formal daytime events.
 That said, she has already found a style that works for her.
-So far, the royal-to-be has been spotted in two similar styles — a white beret on Commonwealth Day and a round Philip Treacy cap on Christmas day — that compliment her facial structure.
+So far, Markle has been spotted in two similar styles — a white beret on Commonwealth Day and a round Philip Treacy cap on Christmas day — that compliment her facial structure.